jufercar/musictrends/README.md

    - Heatmap of numerical variables and strongest pairs
    - Guides for hypothesis generation and A/B test ideas

-9. **🧭 Strategic Insights**
+9. **� Statistical Tests (summary in app & notebook)**
-   - Data-driven recommendations, roadmap, and monetization levers
+   - Non-parametric tests with medians/IQR and effect sizes
-   - KPIs for growth, engagement, revenue, and content
+   - Clear p-values and compact interpretations

 ### 🎨 Dashboard Highlights